 Understanding Plus and Less Adjustments on Settlement Statements in QLD

 Settlement statements are crucial documents in property transactions, providing a clear breakdown of the financial details for buyers and sellers.
-A key component of these statements is the inclusion of plus and less adjustments, which ensure fair allocation of costs related to the property.
+A key component of these statements is the inclusion of settlement adjustments, such as plus and less adjustments, which ensure fair allocation of costs related to the property.

 What Are Plus and Less Adjustments?